gumbypp/Thermo/README.md

 To function, the normally open (NO) contacts of the main relay (K1) need to be connected in series between the millivolt output of the thermopile (in the pilot light of the gas furnace) and the solenoid of the gas control valve.

-To use the optional smoke alarm silencer, wire the normally closed (NC) contacts of the second relay (K2) in series betwen the smoke alarm and its battery (this will likely involve cutting a trace or power wire in the smoke detector).
+To use the optional smoke alarm silencer, wire the normally closed (NC) contacts of the second relay (K2) in series between the smoke alarm and its battery (this will likely involve cutting a trace or power wire in the smoke detector).

 ## Usage